-Critique partners, critters, alpha readers, beta readers, proofreaders, editors, loyal slaves and subjects—whatever you want to call them, they’re a vital part of any author’s arsenal.
+Your critique partners, critters, alpha readers, beta readers, proofreaders, editors, loyal slaves and subjects—whatever you want to call them, they’re a vital part of any author’s arsenal.
 No matter how talented and studied we may be, we’re always going to need an objective pair of eyes to look at our work and point out the flaws we’ve inevitably missed.
-Those of us who are lucky to have one or more dependable crit partners are blessed indeed.
+Those of us who are lucky to have one or more dependable critique partners are blessed indeed.
 Critters should be pampered and courted and thanked profusely at every opportunity.

 Sometimes critters unintentionally try to conform your writing to their own style.
 His style may be just as good as yours, but if it’s not what you’re going for, don’t hesitate to ignore irrelevant suggestions.

-In short, you’re not likely to discover a critter whose advice is worth listening to in toto.
+In short, you’re not likely to discover a critique partner whose advice is worth listening to in toto.
 You’ll have to sort through his suggestions, balance your mindset somewhere between discernment and humility, and discover which juicy bits of criticism can lift your story to a new level—and which cannot.

 Click the “Play” button to Listen to Audio Version (or subscribe to the Helping Writers Become Authors podcast in iTunes).